Stage FAQs

 What is the Stage?

 The RingCentral Events Stage allows you to reach the entire audience in one place.
-It’s great for your main talks—keynotes, presentations, fireside chats, panels, interviews, and so on.
+It’s great for your main talks—keynotes, presentations, fireside chats, panels, interviews, etc. It can support up to 100,000 viewers.

-A Stages can be powered by our built-in RingCentral Events Studio (supports up to 10,000 viewers), the integrated StreamYard Backstage (up to 100,000 viewers), an RTMP stream (up to 100,000 viewers), or an embedded video.
+Stage can be powered by our built-in RingCentral Events Studio, an RTMP stream, or an embedded video.

 What is the difference between a Stage and a Session room?

-The Stage area can be compared to a stage of a real conference.
-It's a suitable place to host your main talks—keynotes, presentations, fireside chats, panels, interviews, and so on.
+The Stage area can be compared to the stage of a real conference.
 You can create up to 5 Stages in your event.

-Sessions are more like breakout rooms or workshops.
-Attendees can request to join the screen to ask questions on video or join a roundtable, so it's very interactive.
+Sessions function more like breakout rooms or workshops.
+Attendees can request to join the screen to ask questions via video or participate in a roundtable discussion, making the experience highly interactive.
 You can create an unlimited number of Sessions in your event.

 How do I access a Stage?

-To watch a Stage as an attendee, all you need to do is enter the event and click on the Stage tab on the left side of the screen.
+To watch a Stage as an attendee, you only need to enter the event and click on the Stage tab on the left side of the screen.

-To broadcast to the Stage as an Organizer, you will need to access the Backstage studio via the dedicated link.
-If you are a Speaker and do not have the Backstage link, please contact the Organizers.
+To broadcast to the Stage as an Organizer, you must access the Backstage studio via the dedicated link.
+If you are a Speaker and do not have the Backstage link, please get in touch with the Organizers.

 What is the Backstage?

 The Backstage is a broadcast studio with a private chat that allows Speakers and Organizers to rehearse before going live in front of attendees.
-It can be powered by our built-in RingCentral Events Studio or the integrated StreamYard Backstage.
+It is powered by our built-in RingCentral Events Studio.

 Can I have two backstages running at the same time?

 Yes.
-You can create up to 5 Stages, each with its own backstage.
-If their schedules overlap, you can have two or more backstages running simultaneously.
-This allows you to manage multiple live broadcasts concurrently, ensuring seamless coordination for different segments or events happening in parallel.
+You can create up to 5 Stages, each with its backstage.
+If their schedules overlap, you can run two or more backstages simultaneously.
+This allows you to manage multiple live broadcasts concurrently.

 How many people can participate with audio and video on the Stage?

-Our built-in RingCentral Events Studio supports up to 25 participants on-screen, while StreamYard Backstage - up to 10 participants.
+Our built-in RingCentral Events Studio supports up to 16 participants on-screen.
 You can find more info on the limits at RingCentral Events here.
 You can increase this limit using RTMP to broadcast to the stage.

 How many people can watch the Stage?